Kosakov/rock-paper-scissors/README.md

-This a simple console rock-paper-scissors game as a part of The Odin Project curriculum.
+This a simple rock-paper-scissors game as a part of The Odin Project curriculum.